evanca/quick-portfolio/projects/zones/zones.md

 My role involved the design of the visual and audio elements for each installation, assistance in the design and testing of the underlying AR framework and to install each piece.

 #### Sound design & Sonification
 The first installation involved 7 different sonifications of data from the European migrant crisis.
 Two datasets were used.
 The first represented the number of migrants lost at sea between the 01/10/2015 and the 24/08/2016 and the second represented Syrian Emigration Rate 2007-2014.
-Data was acquired from the World Bank's open data resources.
+Data was acquired from the UNHRC and the World Bank's open data resources.

 The 6 sonifications of those lost at sea were created using granular synthesis techniques (in Csound) where audio files containing recordings of the Mediterranean sea were split into tiny pieces called grains and then reassembled to create timbral structures termed 'grain clouds'.
 The data was mapped to control the parameters of these grain clouds: amplitude, density, transposition factor, octaviation ratio and grain size.
 The original recording of waves in the Mediterranean sea was  reprocessed to become a sonification.
 The end result is a sonification that still sounds like the sea, but the sound rises in intensity to reflect the data.